rsyslog/rsyslog-doc/source/configuration/modules/impstats.rst

    and would like to know the begin and end of a block of statistics.
    When "bracketing" is set to "on", impstats issues a "BEGIN" message before the first counter is issued, then all counter values are issued, and then an "END" message follows.
-As such, if and only iff messages are kept in sequence, a block of stats countes can easily be identified by those BEGIN and END messages.
+As such, if and only if messages are kept in sequence, a block of stats counts can easily be identified by those BEGIN and END messages.

    **Note well:** in general, sequence of syslog messages is **not**